jeahounghong/JS-Project-National-Park-Visualizer/README.md

 - D3 geo: Used for generating a map of the USA using geoAlbers projection
 - Parks API: Used for gathering data of national parks
 - Flickr API: Used for fetching and rendering user photos
-- AllTrails API: Used for gathering hiking information about parks
+- Google Maps Embed API: Used for gathering hiking information about parks

 ## Implementation Timeline
 - 07/22/22 - Create basic HTML skeleton of relevant banners, forms, search bars, etc. Create functionality for AJAX requests for searching by keywords on specific parks.
 This should also apply to the native filters that are embedded within the SPA.